Healthy People, No Headaches

 The Three Foundations of Succession Planning and How to Integrate Them

 Most, if not all, companies started as a family business.
 Starting with an idea that grew into something that could be built for their family to pass on to future generations – a legacy.
-Businesses have evolved and while many are no longer traditional family business, the desire to identify as one and create a family-centric workplace has become the center of everything business leaders aspire to do.
+Businesses have evolved and while many are no longer a traditional family business, the desire to identify as one and create a family-centric workplace has become the center of everything business leaders aspire to do.

 With just over 33 million small businesses in the U.S. supporting a workforce of approximately 61 million employees (about twice the population of Texas), it is not a minor problem and many of these businesses are not prepared to handle the succession of their leader.
 Small businesses tend to be family-owned – a staggering 90% – while the majority of these (two-thirds) report that they do not have a succession plan in place.